England–Scotland football rivalry: Players and managers

 The rivalry between the two nations has not prevented their respective nationals from playing in each other's domestic leagues, in certain cases to high renown.
 Historically, the trend has been for Scottish players to play in the richer English league, although many English players have also played in Scotland.

 Many great English sides have been built around Scottish players.
 The double winning Spurs team of 1961 included Bill Brown, Dave Mackay and John White.
 Denis Law is the second greatest goalscorer in the history of Manchester United.
 The great Liverpool teams of the 1970s and 1980s were built around Kenny Dalglish, Graeme Souness and Alan Hansen, while Nottingham Forest's double European Cup-winning side included Archie Gemmill, John McGovern, John Robertson, and FWA Footballer of the Year Kenny Burns.
 The great Leeds United side of the 1960s and 1970s included several great Scottish players such as Billy Bremner, Peter Lorimer and Eddie Gray.
 Manchester United and Liverpool became the most successful clubs in English football, largely due to the efforts of Scottish managers Matt Busby and Bill Shankly, respectively.

-In recent times, the flow of Scottish players to major English clubs has dried up, as the Scotland team has been less competitive at international level and the English Premier League has attracted stars from all over the world, rather than just from the British Isles.
-In contrast to this dearth of players, Scottish manager Alex Ferguson dominated the Premier League with Manchester United until his retirement in 2013.
-Ferguson claimed in 2010 that he had turned down approaches by the FA to manage England, partly because it would have been a "tremendous handicap" for any Scot to manage England.
-English managers have also worked at Scottish clubs, with John Barnes and Tony Mowbray managing Celtic for short periods.